 Aswan’s main attractions might not be able to compete with those of Luxor or Cairo.
 But that’s not to say the city has little to see.
 While many use Aswan as a base from which to visit Abu Simbel, the friendly and laidback city is worth an extended stay.
-In addition to scenic boat rides, Aswan is also the place to learn more about Nubian culture, both past and present.
+In addition to scenic boat rides, Aswan is also the place to experience Nubian culture.

 The Nubian Museum

-Even if you’ve already visited the museums of Cairo and Luxor, the Nubian Museum is worth the visit.
-You’ll not only find explanations on Nubian culture, but also on the interconnected histories of Nubia and ancient Egypt over the course of millennia.
+Even if you’ve already visited the museums of Cairo and Luxor, the Nubian Museum is worth seeing.
+You’ll not only learn about Nubian culture, but also about the deeply entwined relationship between Nubia and ancient Egypt.

 While the artifacts on display are no match for those in Cairo, the modern museum at least contains decent lighting and comprehensive English signage.